Implicit Regularization and Entrywise Convergence of Riemannian Optimization for Low Tucker-Rank Tensor Completion: Introduction

-In this paper, we study the convergence of the Riemannian gradient method for low rank tensor completion via Tucker decomposition. {\em It has been established that $O\lb n^{3/2}r^6\kappa^8\log^3 n\rb$ number of observed entries are sufficient for the algorithm to achieve a linear convergence in terms of the infinity norm}.
-The remainder of this paper is organized as follows.
-Section~\ref{algorithm and main result} begins with some tensor preliminaries and then introduce the Riemannian gradient method for low Tucker rank tensor completion together with the main theoretical result.
-The proof strategy of the main result is outlined in Section~\ref{proof architecture}, while the details are provided in the rest of this paper in a structured way.
+This paper is organized as follows.
+Section~\ref{algorithm and main result} begins with some tensor preliminaries and then introduces the Riemannian gradient method for low Tucker-rank tensor completion together with the main theoretical results.
+The proof strategies of the main results are outlined in Sections~\ref{proof architecture} and~\ref{sec: local}, while the details are provided {in the appendix.
+In Section~\ref{sec:conclusion}, we conclude this paper with a few future directions}.